-The rapidly approaching winter period can present a lot of challenges to business owners – none more so than extreme weather that can cause damage and disruption to your business premises.
+The winter period can present a lot of challenges to business owners – none more so than extreme weather that can cause damage and disruption to your business premises.

-Not only this, but as a business owner you have a duty to keep your premises (including pavements, car parks and other land) clear and safe from hazards such as snow and ice.
+As a funeral director, you have a duty to keep your premises (including pavements, car parks and other land) clear and safe from hazards such as snow and ice.
 If a visitor or member of the public were to slip and injure themselves on your property, they could seek compensation by bringing a personal injury claim against you.
 The same applies to employees.
 The best thing you can do to minimise the chances of this happening is to be prepared.

 Routine inspections of your premises are a useful way of making sure that they are resilient enough for the change in weather.
 These inspections should be carried out throughout the year to identify potential issues and undertake essential maintenance.

-Special attention should be given to areas such as condition of the roof, pipe lagging, boiler maintenance and the external fabric of the building.
+Special attention should be given to areas such as the roof's condition, pipe lagging, boiler maintenance and the external fabric of the building.

 Tip: Have your heating system serviced every 12 months to avoid issues.
 The ideal time to do this is late summer or early autumn before the cold weather arrives.
 Always use an experienced engineer who is certified and familiar with your heating system.